gatsbyjs/gatsby/docs/docs/recipes.md

 #### Directions

 1. Visit [the typefaces project](https://github.com/KyleAMathews/typefaces) and choose the font you'd like.
-2. Run `npm install --save yourchosenfont`, replacing `yourchosenfont` with the name of the font you want to install.
+1. Run `npm install --save yourchosenfont`, replacing `yourchosenfont` with the name of the font you want to install from [the typefaces project](https://github.com/KyleAMathews/typefaces).
 2. Add `import "yourchosenfont"` to a layout template, page component, or `gatsby-browser.js`.
 3. Once it's imported, you can reference the font in a CSS stylesheet.